akka/alpakka/docs/src/main/paradox/amqp.md

 Java
 : @@snip (../../../../amqp/src/test/java/akka/stream/alpakka/amqp/javadsl/AmqpConnectorsTest.java) { //#create-source-withoutautoack }

-By default, the @scaladoc[IncomingMessage](akka.stream.alpakka.amqp.IncomingMessage) returned by Amqp consumer is of type @scaladoc[AckedIncomingMessage](akka.stream.alpakka.amqp.AckedIncomingMessage).
-However, when setting auto-ack to false the returned message is of type @scaladoc[UnackedIncomingMessage](akka.stream.alpakka.amqp.UnackedIncomingMessage) which exposes the methods ack and nack.
+Committable sources return @scaladoc[CommittableIncomingMessage](akka.stream.alpakka.amqp.CommittableIncomingMessage) which wraps the @scaladoc[IncomingMessage](akka.stream.alpakka.amqp.IncomingMessage) and exposes the methods ack and nack.

-Use ack to acknowledge the message back to RabbitMQ
+Use ack to acknowledge the message back to RabbitMQ.
+Ack takes an optional boolean parameter `multiple` indicating whether you are acknowledging the individual message or all the messages up to it.

 Scala
 : @@snip (../../../../amqp/src/test/scala/akka/stream/alpakka/amqp/scaladsl/AmqpConnectorsSpec.scala) { //#run-source-withoutautoack }